+2.5 Installation/Getting started

-2.4 Installation/Getting started: Recommended PC
+Recommended PC

-It is recommended to use a PC with a Pentium i5 processor or higher.
-The camera is working also on lower frequencies but it might not deliver the full frame rate in those cases.
+It is recommended to use a PC with a Quad core CPUs.
+For svs8050 and higher with minimum of 4 Gbyte RAM.
+The camera is working also on lower frequencies but it might not deliver the full framerate in those cases.